Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedSplunk/DataManipulation.md

 We are John.

 Here we can start the machine.
-Unfortunately we're not given login credentials. looking at the /etc/shadow file it looks like the ubuntu user is not able to authenticate with a password (it's hash is preceeded by a ! symbol).
+Unfortunately we're not given login credentials. looking at the /etc/shadow file it looks like the ubuntu user is not able to authenticate with a password (it's hash is preceded by a ! symbol).
 I reset the ubuntu user password and sshed in anyway.

 From the machines terminal in split screen browser: